 Even as it stands, Rock Spring is immediately identifiable as a Raynor-Banks creation.
 There’s the 3rd hole, a Redan draped along the curving edge of a ravine, with a full view of the New York City skyline to the left.
 There’s the 4th green, a Double Plateau with sharply defined front-left and back-right sections.
 There’s the huge, steamshovel-shaped ledges propping up the 5th, 11th, 12th, and 15th greens.
 And there’s the elevated green on the Leven 10th, rimmed by a berm that both guards the putting surface and keeps water off of it.
 These are the kind of vintage design features you just don’t see very often on public courses.

 Among the most fully realized holes at Rock Spring are the 12th and 15th, both tucked into a low-lying corner of the site.
-The land has a lot of slope, maybe too much to be considered ideal for golf, but Raynor and Banks made the most of it.
+The land has a lot of slope, maybe too much to be considered ideal for golf, but Raynor and Banks made it work.

-No. 12, a par-4 Bottle template, offers a clear view of the green from the tee, and the intuitive play is to aim straight at it.
+The tee at No. 12, a par-4 Bottle template, offers a clear view of the green, and the intuitive play is to aim straight at it.
 But if you hit your tee shot to the left instead, over the bunker in the middle of the fairway, you’ll find higher, more level ground and an easier angle down the length of the green.
 This is an example of Raynor’s use of visual deception: what looks like the obvious line may not actually be the best line.

 This isn’t to say Nos.
 12 and 15 at Rock Spring are exactly as Banks put them in the ground.
 The fairway lines have crept in over the years, taking away some strategic options.
 Originally, the 12th fairway gave players room to steer well left of the beeline of the hole in pursuit of a better angle.
 Today, that side of the corridor is mostly covered in rough.
 The same is true of the right side of the 15th hole, where encroaching trees compound the problem.
 Both holes still basically work as intended, but their strategic character has been blunted.